-Welcome to Part 2 of our Golf Simulator Guide, following on from our Introduction to Golf Simulators.
+Welcome to Part 2 of our Golf Simulator Guide, following on from our introduction to golf simulators.
 In this post we will look in detail at the various components needed for a golf simulator.

 The question ‘what do I need for a golf simulator?’ is one that we receive on a regular basis.